 The other principle is that there are some things in the mind that respond just to your watching them.
 In other words, certain kinds of greed, aversion, or delusion come up, and when you recognize them for what they are, it’s as if they get embarrassed and they just go away.
 There are other instances, though, where they’re not embarrassed at all.
 When you look at them, they stare right back.
 They’re firmly entrenched.
 They’re armed with lots of arguments, lots of justifications, and you can sit there and watch and watch and watch as much as you like, but they’re not going to go away.
 They may go away after a while, but they come back—and keep coming back until you dig down and do something about them.

 That’s when the Buddha says that you have to use the fabrications of exertion.
-In other words, you use the way you breathe, you use the way you think about things, evaluate things, you use your perceptions and feelings to deal with those problems: to figure out where they’re coming from and what you can do to undercut them so that eventually they don’t come back.
+In other words, you use the way you breathe, you use the way you think about things, evaluate things, you use your perceptions and feelings to deal with those problems—to figure out where they’re coming from and what you can do to undercut them so that eventually they don’t come back.

 So you need to use your discernment together with your equanimity to know when you let things be and when you don’t.

-And it’s important to recognize that there are three levels to equanimity.
+It’s important to recognize that there are three levels to equanimity.
 The first one is the one the Buddha taught his son, Rahula, when he first taught him meditation.
 His first instruction: Make your mind like earth.
 People spit on the earth, people throw dirty things on the earth, but the earth doesn’t recoil.
 Make your mind like water.
 People use water to wash dirty things away, but the water isn’t upset.
 Make it like fire and wind.
 Fire burns dirty things, wind blows dirty things around, but the fire and wind aren’t affected by them.
 So a very beginning instruction in meditation is that you have to make your mind really solid, and not run away from unpleasant things.
 This is where equanimity is combined with your powers of endurance.

 Now, the Buddha’s not saying that you make the mind like a lump of dirt, totally unresponsive.
 The purpose here is to make it solid so that you can watch things carefully, and watch them in a reliable way.
 If you’re the sort of person who runs away from negative things, you’re never going to know them.
 You’re never going to understand them.
 So we’re not here just to put up with things, or just to be equanimous.
 We’re here to endure them so that we can understand them: how they come, how they go.
 Learn how to observe them so that you can see problems and solve them.